 - Torn fresh basil

-- Preheat oven to 500 degrees Fahrenheit with a rack in the upper position.
+- Preheat oven to 500 degrees Fahrenheit with a rack in the upper third of the oven.

 - Whisk water, sugar, oil and yeast in a liquid measuring cup or small bowl.
 Allow yeast to proof for 5 minutes.
 It should puff up some by then.